 “Thanks, thanks, you heavenly little bird.
 I know you well.
 I banished you from my kingdom once, and yet you have charmed away the evil faces from my bed, and banished Death from my heart with your sweet song.
 How can I reward you?”

 “You have already rewarded me,” said the nightingale.
 “I shall never forget that I drew tears from your eyes the first time I sang to you.
 These are the jewels that rejoice a singer’s heart.
 But now sleep, and grow strong and well again.
 I will sing to you again.”

-And as she sung, the emperor fell into a sweet sleep; and how mild and refreshing that slumber was!
-When he awoke, strengthened and restored, the sun shone brightly through the window; but not one of his servants had returned—they all believed he was dead; only the nightingale still sat beside him, and sang.
+As she sung, the emperor fell into a sweet sleep; and how mild and refreshing that slumber was!
+When he awoke, strengthened and restored, the sun shone brightly through the window, but not one of his servants had returned — they all believed he was dead; only the nightingale still sat beside him, and sang.

-“No; do not do that,” replied the nightingale; “the bird did very well as long as it could.
+“No!
+Do not do that,” replied the nightingale, “the bird did very well as long as it could.
 Keep it here still.
-I cannot live in the palace, and build my nest; but let me come when I like.
-I will sit on a bough outside your window, in the evening, and sing to you, so that you may be happy, and have thoughts full of joy.
-I will sing to you of those who are happy, and those who suffer; of the good and the evil, who are hidden around you.
+I cannot live in the palace and build my nest; but let me come when I like.
+I will sit on a bough outside your window in the evening and sing to you, so that you may be happy and have thoughts full of joy.
+I will sing to you of those who are happy, and those who suffer; of the good and the evil who are hidden around you.
 The little singing bird flies far from you and your court to the home of the fisherman and the peasant’s cot.
-I love your heart better than your crown; and yet something holy lingers round that also.
+I love your heart better than your crown; and yet something holy lingers around that also.
 I will come, I will sing to you; but you must promise me one thing.”

 “Everything,” said the emperor, who having dressed himself in his imperial robes, stood with the hand that held the heavy golden sword pressed to his heart.